Twitter Tips & Strategies

 3. Search for a Social Feed App: In the search bar at the top of the App Market, type "Social Media Feed" or "Twitter Feed."
 Several options will appear.
 For simplicity, look for the "Social Media Feed" app developed by Wix.

 4. Add the App to Your Site: Click on the app you've chosen, and then click the blue "Add to Site" button.
-Wix may ask you for permission to access certain data, review and accept these terms to proceed.
+Wix may ask for permission to access certain data, review and accept these terms to proceed.
 The app will be automatically added to your current page as a new element.

 Connecting Your Twitter (X) Account